What is BCEF?

 - System-Wide Grants will be awarded to projects that have similar goals to the ones outlined above, but that have an educational impact on more than one school.

 Requests for PD also must be student-centered, have a quantifiable academic impact, and must include a clear explanation of why it is not part of the regular school budget.
-Review the rubric used to determine the suitability of a project to receive a grant.

 Any professional development activities supported by BCEF should be readily shared with colleagues to amplify the impact of the experience.
 Details of how that will be accomplished must be included in the grant application.